 Notes: This table presents weighted means, standard deviation and the number of observations for selected variables.
 We weigh observations by their within-country employment shares.
 The sources and description of the variables can be found in Table A.1.
-Detailed descriptive statistics for all variables for the whole sample are presented in Table A.3.
+Detailed descriptive statistics for all variables for the whole sample are presented in Table A.2.

-&lt;sup>11We add a small constant because some groups experienced a slight decrease in the exposure to robots.
+10We add a small constant because some groups experienced a slight decrease in the exposure to robots.